libellux/Libellux-Up-and-Running/docs/mmonit/README.md

 ### Add M/Monit to systemd

 To simplify the process to start and stop M/Monit add it to the systemd.
-First create a mmonit.service file, past the below and save.
+First create a mmonit.service file, paste the below and save.

 ```
 server@ubuntu:~$ sudo nano /etc/systemd/system/mmonit.service